 In general, a language element is imported together with its attributes.
 In some cases these attributes may have to be changed when importing the language element, e.g. a type may be displayed in one module as ASP, then it is imported by another module where it should be displayed as PDU.
+For such cases it is allowed to change attributes on the import statement.

+When resolving the attributes, the import statement works as an additional higher scope unit on the top of the imported module.
+Attributes set in the import statement are valid only within the importing module.

+NOTE 1: The import statement occurs inside an importing module and sometimes inside a group.
+Because of the scope rules, attributes of these scope units apply to the imported module too.

-For such cases it is allowed to change attributes on the import statement.NOTE: If a with statement is added to an import of a definition where a local definition also has a with statement, the local definition's attributes overwrite the attributes added to the import statement in the normal way.
+NOTE 2: If a with statement is added to an import of a definition where a local definition also has a with statement, the local definition's attributes overwrite the attributes added to the import statement in the normal way.
 Thus, if the attributes of a local definition shall be changed via the import statement, the override directive needs to be used.

 EXAMPLE: